 Then it’s more of the USA’s spectacular national parks.
 See the famous arch in Arches National Park.
 Wind your way through the striking red monoliths of Valley of the Gods and Monument Valley.
 Then take a remote dirt road out to the narrowest point of the Grand Canyon (North Rim), a tourist free zone!
 In Las Vegas, we rest briefly for bike servicing and new tyres or if you are finishing here, then we will say good-bye.

 Weeks 6 & 7 – MEXICO

-Some riders may be joining us here in Tucson.
-Enter Latin America through a small border post and spend our first night at Nuevo Casa Grandes, over 100 miles south of the border.
+Some riders may be joining us in Las Vegas.
+Head south via Tombstone to enter Mexico through a small border post and spend our first night at Nuevo Casa Grandes, over 100 miles south of the border.
 Copper Canyon is larger than the Grand Canyon and we follow the narrow road that winds its way through the lush and spectacular scenery to Batopilas.
 Head for the colonial heartland of Zacatecas, the centre of silver mining production and the tiny cobbled streets and pink cathedral of San Miguel de Allende.